Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 window.deferLoadingAlpine = (startAlpine) => { store startAlpine and call later }

-prior to loading Alpine.
-This achieves a similar effect: Alpine will load but not run until you call the stored startAlpine()
+before loading Alpine.
+The effect is the same: Alpine loads but does not run until you call the stored startAlpine() callback.

 2. Load all Alpine component modules (asynchronously)

-Next, ensure all your Alpine component scripts (the modules corresponding to Catalyst UI components or any custom Alpine data components) are fetched and evaluated before Alpine starts.
-If you know all needed components ahead of time, you can use static imports at the top of your module script, which the browser will load synchronously during module initialization.
-Static imports are resolved before the rest of the script runs, effectively acting like a blocking load for our purposes.
+Make sure all your Alpine component scripts (the modules for the Catalyst UI components or any custom Alpine data components) are fetched and evaluated before Alpine starts.
+If you know the full set of components up front, use static imports at the top of your module script.
+The browser resolves these during module initialisation, before the rest of the script runs, so they behave like a blocking load for our purposes.

 import { createUniversalModalComponent } from "./universal-modal.js";